The Land of Maharajas - travel to experience the best of Rajasthan

 You will be visiting and staying in Delhi, Agra, Ranthambhore, Jaipur, Khimsar, Jodhpur and Udaipur.

 Rajasthan is often referred to as ‘the glittering jewel of India’.
 Amidst a rugged landscape once thick with forests, tilled fields, fine palaces, forts and estates, the marvels of the region’s architectural splendour are as many as the stories behind them.
-Join us and discover gems from Delhi’s Mughal-era Red Fort and the unforgettable Taj Mahal in Agra, to Jaipur’s lavish palace complex, Jodhpur’s Ranakpur Jain temple and Udaipur’s impressive Jagdish temple, the largest Hindu temple in the region.
+Join us and discover gems from Delhi’s Mughal-era Red Fort and the unforgettable Taj Mahal in Agra, to Jaipur’s lavish palace complex, Jodhpur’s Mehrangarh Fort and Udaipur’s impressive Jagdish temple, the largest Hindu temple in the region.

 This tour will not only take you to splendours of Rajasthan’s past, it will also give you the chance to see many wonders of the natural world.
 Go on safari in Ranthambore National Park and spot tigers and leopards in the wild, then enjoy an extraordinary birding experience in Keoladeo Ghana National Park, a UNESCO world heritage site and important bird sanctuary.